 Irrespective of why men are not (currently) engaging, I remain passionately committed to solving the thorny issue of the lack of women in sport and business leadership.
 I am engaging with men to try to understand then eliminate, the barriers to them not being involved in and actively working towards gender equality.
 After all, there is not a shadow of a doubt in my mind that gender equality initiatives will benefit men.
 There is also not a shadow of a doubt in my mind that gender inequality is not just a women’s issue.

-I am curious, and committed, to understand how we might better engage men, particularly those that hold the most powerful roles in sport, business, politics and in society, in this conversation.
+I am curious, and committed, to understand how we might better engage men, particularly those that hold the most powerful roles in sport, business, politics, and society, in this conversation.
 I welcome conversations and forums that engage men in conversation that enables them to get involved.
 I welcome suggestions on how to create those forums and environments where men can learn and then take action.

 I do want to know what in the world is going on for women in sport.
 Because achieving gender equality in sport will create a more prosperous, sustainable and enjoyable sporting arena for all of us.

-Register to receive the Advancing Women independent & free research reports on the status of Women in Sports Leadership or Contact Michelle to discuss moving your organisations gender action plan from conversation to action.
+Register to receive the Advancing Women independent & free research reports on the status of Women in Sports Leadership or Contact Michelle to discuss moving your organisation’s gender action plan from conversation to action.